mchaitanya/BookstoreExampleUI/README.md

 # BookstoreExample

-This project is meant to be a sample frontend for this [Spring Microservices](https://github.com/rmalired/springmicroservices) project.
-At present, it makes no calls to the backend; it runs off mock data hardcoded into the *BooksService*.
+This project is a simple Angular + Bootstrap frontend for a hypothetical book store/catalog.
+It runs off mock data hardcoded into the *books.json* file.

 ## Getting the code